PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Egocentric Embodied Supervision

 \subsubsection{Diversity Analysis}

-To evaluate whether the dataset provides sufficiently rich supervision for embodied planning and interaction, we analyze diversity along two interpretable axes: object coverage and action (verb) coverage in Fig.\ref{fig:dataset_analysis}(b).
-These dimensions correspond to what entities are involved in interactions and how those interactions are performed.
+To evaluate whether the dataset provides sufficiently rich supervision for generalized embodied manipulation, we analyze diversity along two interpretable axes: object coverage and action (verb) coverage, as quantified in Eq.~\ref{eq:obj_div} and Eq.~\ref{eq:verb_div}.

-Object coverage measures how many distinct objects appear in the dataset annotations.
-It reflects the breadth of perceptual and interactional contexts captured.
-For each domain $s$, the object coverage is calculated as: